-Information for people travelling or recently entering New Zealand.
+Information for people travelling, entering or leaving New Zealand.

 Check the SafeTravel website for the latest advice from the Ministry of Foreign Affairs and Trade.

 New Zealand has quarantine-free travel (QFT) arrangements with Australia, the Cook Islands and Niue (one-way from Niue to New Zealand only).

 QFT with Australia is suspended.
 The Government will review this decision in mid-to-late November 2021